usrm7/better_excel_templates/README.md

-# better_excel_templates
+# Better Excel and Groovy Quickstart
-some templates to get you started writing custom Jira reports using Better Excel plugin and Jira / Scriptrunner
+Some templates to get you started writing custom Jira reports, using Better Excel plugin and Jira / Scriptrunner